Jvsdsilva/grandpyjs/README.md

 ### Installing

-List of programs in requirements.txt
+List of programs in requirements.txt.

 ## Authors